Updated: Aug 17

 Workplace violence and aggression have become widely recognized as a social problem.
-For many individuals, the workplace is considered their second home, which is why it is imperative that the employees feel safe and comfortable.
+For many individuals, the workplace is considered their second home, which is why it is imperative that employees feel safe and comfortable.
 Workplace violence and aggressiveness is defined by researchers as the act or threat of violence directed toward people at work or on duty (Kelloway et al., 2021).
-The effects of workplace violence and aggression can take many forms, from psychological problems to bodily harm, verbal abuse and in rare extreme cases, even death.
+The effects of workplace violence and aggression can take many forms, including psychological problems, bodily harm and even death in rare and extreme cases.
 Researchers found that social support from management is critical for maintaining work productivity and reducing workplace violence and aggressiveness.

 Professions such as law enforcement, health care personnel and social workers, for example, are at a higher risk of violent and aggressive behaviour.
 Most workplace violence and aggression are perpetuated by employees and customers/clients (Tiesman et al., 2022).
-Researchers observed through studies that during the Covid-19 pandemic, there had been a reduction in violence and aggression by customers and clients, as most in person businesses were closed (Edwards et al., 2022).
-However, those employees that experienced violence or aggression in the workplace, reported extreme anxiety and stress (Tiesman et al., 2022).
-The employees who were subjected to violence or aggressiveness also demonstrated a lack of productivity, higher periods of absence from work, and were more likely to develop post-traumatic stress disorders.
-(Anderson et al., 2021; Biering et al.,2018).
+Researchers observed through studies that during the Covid-19 pandemic, there had been a reduction in violence and aggression by customers and clients, as most in-person businesses were closed (Edwards et al., 2021).
+However, those employees that experienced violence or aggression in the workplace reported extreme anxiety and stress (Tiesman et al., 2022).
+The employees who were subjected to violence or aggressiveness also demonstrated a lack of productivity, higher periods of absence from work and were more likely to develop post-traumatic stress disorders (Anderson et al., 2021; Biering et al., 2018).
 On the other hand, when management provided social support to victims of workplace violence and aggressiveness, the employees were less likely to be emotionally affected and the work productivity did not decrease (Anderson et al., 2021; Biering et al., 2018).
 In addition, employees may also become depressed if they do not receive emotional support and understanding from management.
-They may feel unheard and unsafe, resulting in higher staff turnover and a poor employee and management work relations.
+They may feel unheard and unsafe, resulting in higher staff turnover and poor employee and management work relations.
 Recognizing violence and aggression in the workplace is crucial for organizations.
 If employers take appropriate steps, they can prevent or minimize the risks of violence and aggression.

-The level of workplace violence and non-physical mistreatment has been consistently proven to be negatively correlated with the climate surrounding violence and aggression prevention.
-(Hutchinson et al., 2018).
+The level of workplace violence and non-physical mistreatment has been consistently proven to be negatively correlated with the climate surrounding violence and aggression prevention (Hutchinson et al., 2018).
 Workplace climate is described as an employee's perception of work and the work environment (Hutchinson et al., 2018).
 It is how employees feel at work, which directly relates back to how motivated the employees are to carry out their job.
-A few examples that can negatively change the climate of the workplace are organizational injustices, incivility, and lack of social support from employers and coworkers (Hutchinson et al., 2018).
-In contrast, some ways organizations can positively improve the climate of the workplace are by employee recognitions, boosting team cooperation, and clarity on the company’s goals.
-Organizations can implement these elements to boost morale and motivate employees which as a result, maintains productivity and a positive work climate.
+A few examples that can negatively change the climate of the workplace are organizational injustices, incivility and lack of social support from employers and coworkers (Hutchinson et al., 2018).
+In contrast, some ways organizations can positively improve the climate of the workplace are by employee recognitions, boosting team cooperation and clarity on the company’s goals.
+Organizations can implement these elements to boost morale and motivate employees, which maintains productivity and a positive work climate.
 The findings of the research suggest that the importance of violence/aggression prevention all point to the same conclusion.
-According to the studies, workplace violence and aggression are linked to the growing episodes of work absences, reduced work productivity, and the majority of the workplace violence/aggression is perpetrated by customers and clients.
-(Anderson et al., 2021; Biering et al., 2018; Tiesman et al., 2022).
+According to the studies, workplace violence and aggression are linked to growing episodes of work absences and reduced work productivity, and the majority of the workplace violence/aggression is perpetrated by customers and clients (Anderson et al., 2021; Biering et al., 2018; Tiesman et al., 2022).
 As a result, management commitment is necessary to minimize or prevent workplace violence/aggression by implementing training interventions (Edwards et al., 2021).

 What strategies can an organization take to prevent workplace violence and aggression?